Golden (Kylie Minogue album): Live appearances

 Minogue and BMG promoted Golden with a comprehensive marketing campaign prior to and during the album's release.
 Graham Norton interviewed her on BBC Radio 2 prior to her performance of "Dancing" on Saturday Night Takeaway on 24 February 2018.
 During her Kylie Presents Golden promotional tour, Minogue debuted several tracks from Golden at Café de Paris nightclub on 13 March.
-She performed "Dancing" and manned phone lines for Sports Relief the next day, as well as a special concert for Spotify fans at Porchester Hall on 22 March.
+She performed "Dancing" and answered phone lines for Sports Relief the next day, as well as a special concert for Spotify fans at Porchester Hall on 22 March.

 To promote the release of Golden, Minogue appeared on The Graham Norton Show and performed "Stop Me From Falling".
 The next day, she gave a free concert at London's G-A-Y nightclub.
 She appeared on ZDFmediathek in Germany on 10 April.
 On 12 April, Minogue appeared on BBC Breakfast, News Breakfast, Studio 10, Today, Sunrise, and Today Extra, and she performed "Dancing" at the Echo Awards.
 The following day, she returned to Let's Dance Germany to perform.
 Minogue returned to the United Kingdom to perform at The Queen's Birthday Party on 21 April 2018.
 On 25 April, she was interviewed by ET Canada, and on May 4, she performed on the Sounds Like Friday Night programme.

 On 15 June, she performed "Islands in the Stream" on The Chris Evans Breakfast Show, followed by an interview on Good Morning Britain and performances on The Voice Kids UK on 19 July and 21 July, respectively.
 On 9 September, she headlined the BBC Radio 2 festival in Hyde Park, and on October 28, she performed "A Lifetime to Repair" on The X Factor UK.
 On 10 November, she performed "Music's Too Sad Without You" with Jack Savoretti on The Jonathan Ross Show, and fourteen days later, she appeared on Michael McIntyre's Big Show.
 Minogue promoted the album in the United States by performing and being interviewed on Late Night with Seth Meyers (25 April), BUILD Series (26 April), Good Morning America (27 April), White Party Palm Strings (29 April), The Late Late Show with James Corden (30 April), and the New York City LGBT Pride March (24 June).